hutchcodes/portaldocs/portal-sdk/generated/top-blades-react.md

 import { Text } from "OfficeFabric/Text";
 import { TextField } from "OfficeFabric/TextField";
 ```
-Those two import statements are importing two OfficeFabric controls, the Text control (simply displays text) and the TextField control (an editable textbox).
+Those two import statements are importing two Fluent UI controls, the Text control (simply displays text) and the TextField control (an editable textbox).

 ```typescript
 import { Decorator, ReactReduxConnect } from "ReactView/ReactView";